Proudly serving Maine and Eastern New Hampshire including Portland, Bangor, Portsmouth, NH

 This means we have received countless installation training as well as access to patented products.
 We make sure the job is done right and that it lasts.
 Call us today.

 If you are looking for a permanent solution for your wet basement or damp crawl space, you have come to the right place!
 We can show you how to keep your Knox County basement dry and your humidity in control, protecting your home from water damage, mold and rot.

 If your home is facing foundation issues we have the solution.
 From wall anchors and I-beam braces to Slab Piers and Crawl Space Jack Posts we have exactly what is needed.
 We inspect your Knox County home, identify the problem and provide warranted products and work.
-We can also fix your sinking outdoor concrete problems so you can enjoy your driveway, sidewalk or patio again without worry.
+We can also fix your sinking driveway or interior concrete slab problems so you can enjoy your home again without worry.
 We use PolyLEVEL™ to lift concrete slabs to a level position with less weight and disruption than the legacy mud jacking or slab jacking process.